 Spray carburetor cleaner into the tube to try to loosen the blockage.
 Then use compressed air to blow air into the line to blow out the clog.
 If you are unable to dislodge the clog, you will need to replace your fuel line.

 You can purchase a mower fuel line at your local hardware store or online.
 I do recommend replacing your fuel lines when they are dry and beginning to crack even if you don’t find a clog in them.

 Clogged & Dirty Carburetor

 It is common for a carburetor in your Exmark to become dirty and clogged from running old fuel and fuels containing ethanol.
 The function of your carburetor is to regulate the mixture of gas and air required to create combustion in the engine’s cylinder.

 When your carburetor is gummed up, your engine won’t get the fuel and air it needs to start.
 A dirty carburetor will need to be cleaned and any failed components must be replaced.

-Clean the carburetor by taking it apart and using carb cleaner to clean.
+Clean the carburetor by taking it apart and using a carb cleaner to clean it.
 You can find steps for cleaning your carburetor here.
 If your carburetor is too dirty to clean adequately, you should replace it.

 Repair: Clean corroded terminals in a baking soda solution containing 2 cups of water and 3 rounded tablespoons of baking soda.
 Use a wire brush to scrub the terminals clean.